 My goals were mostly the same as last year: keep the scope manageable, prioritize polish, make it fun.
 Sleep.
 Eat something green.

 vh units keep the whole shebang responsive.
-Resize your browser and the game fits inside of it without breaking its square aspect ratio.
+Resize your browser and the game fits inside without breaking its square aspect ratio.
 I don’t care that other teams produced networked VR experiences written in APL, that’s Hogwarts Year 7 wizardry.

 Irisa lacks instructions, which I figure is no biggie, but watching fellow developers take it for a spin suggests otherwise.
-Confusion makes for a poor first impression.
+Confusion is a poor first impression.
 Once players get the hang of it though they seem to dig the challenges.
 I threw together the levels haphazardly in the jam’s final hours, so the difficulty ramps up erratically; levels in the middle require far more brainpower than later ones I meant to be gruelling.
 Let’s say it’s a metaphor for life.

 Play Irisa above or open this sucker in glorious full screen.
 If you’re one of those nerds who likes looking at code, take a gander at the source on GitHub.
 Or don’t.
 You do you.